 The Ellis CE Primary School is a Church of England Primary school which can cater for up to 210 children from 5 to 11 years of age.
-The school also has a Foundation Stage 1 class which can offer up to 26 places on a part time basis.
+The school also has a Foundation Stage 1 class which can offer up to 26 places on a part time and full time basis.